sharvari-gokhale/MD-assignment/MD_Assignment.md

 ## Prerequisites

-Following are the prerequisites of using an ATM:
+Following are the prerequisites for using an ATM:
 * A valid ATM card provided by the bank.
 * The bank has provided a password for the first-time use.
 * Your mobile number is linked with the ATM card to get alerts of the ATM transactions.